Constructive Observer Design for Visual Simultaneous Localisation and Mapping: Symmetry of the VSLAM Problem

 \subsection{Symmetry of the Output Space}

 There is an action $\rho$ of the $\VSLAM_n(3)$ group on the output space such that the measurement function $h$ defined in \eqref{eq:output_function_h} is equivariant with respect to $\Upsilon$ and $\rho$.
 The following lemmas define this action $\rho$ and show the equivariance of $h$ for the proposed $\VSLAM_n(3)$ geometry.
 The authors know of no output action that makes bearing outputs equivariant with respect to prior geometries proposed for SLAM \cite{2016_Barrau_arxive,2017_Mahony_cdc}.
+The equivariance structure enables the development of a globally-defined intrinsic error.

 \begin{proposition} The mapping $\rho : \VSLAM_n(3) \times \calN^n(3) \to \calN^n(3)$ defined by

 is a right group action of $\VSLAM_n(3)$ on $\calN^n(3)$. \end{proposition} \begin{proof} The proof is straightforward. \end{proof}